 - Clarify your professional goals

 - Learn how to conduct yourself in an informational interview

 - Listen to constructive feedback for growth and improvement

 Responsibilities of a Mentee

-- Mentees must attend the informal mixer in October 2018 to meet potential mentors.
+- Mentees must attend the mixer in November to meet potential mentors.
 Mentees may also request informational interviews with potentials mentors during the selection process.